Are you Onboard With Next Generation Knowledge Management?

 Advanced Practice = 1

-Describes behavior of organizations that are advanced in their knowledge management practices.
+Describes the behavior of organizations that are advanced in their knowledge management practices.

 Best Practice = 2